Weed to Wealth: Biogas and Soil Ameliorant Production from Water Hyacinth

 The benefits include gas production which may be utilised for cooking purposes.
 A soil ameliorant will also be produced for improved crop production to enhance food security in the country.
 A detailed feasibility study conducted at the beginning of the project will evaluate alternative options for scaling up this project and analyse the costs and benefits of the project, to determine, ex-ante the impact it will have on the targeted communities, and to estimate the potential demand for the products.

 State of the art digester design with minimal water and electricity requirements; portable; feed flexibility, rapid digestion and optimized biological processes.

-Idea behind the technology:
+The idea behind the technology:

 There is a dire need for a solution to the water hyacinth problem in the Hartbeespoort Dam.
 Water hyacinth are well-known weeds and their complete removal from water bodies has proven to be futile.
 One contributing factor to their persistence is seed control since seeds can remain viable for up to 20 years.
 Furthermore, they grow rapidly with growth rates reported at approximately 175 kg per 100 square meters per day, under favourable conditions.
 This results in hyacinth removal in large water bodies being an ongoing process.
 The elevated growth rate could be regarded as an advantageous factor if the hyacinth is to be used as a bioenergy crop.